tomgriffiths-net/apache/README.md

 # apache
+**This php-cli package is being replaced by the apachemgr package**

 apache is a PHP-CLI package that manages apache servers, this is not apache, just a management tool for apache servers.

 # Commands